oracle/odpi/doc/src/functions/dpiSodaColl.rst

     populated when this function returns successfully.
 Call the function :func:`dpiSodaDoc_release()` when the reference is no longer needed.
 This parameter can also be NULL if this information is not required.

+.. function:: int dpiSodaColl_save(dpiSodaColl \*coll, dpiSodaDoc \*doc, \
+        uint32_t flags, dpiSodaDoc \**savedDoc)

+    Saves a document into the collection.
+This method is equivalent to :func:`dpiSodaColl_insertOne()` except that if client-assigned keys are used, and the document with the specified key already exists in the collection, it will be replaced with the input document.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **coll** [IN] -- a reference to the collection in which the document is to be saved.
+If the reference is NULL or invalid an error is returned.

+    **doc** [IN] -- a reference to the document which is to be saved into the collection.
+If the reference is NULL or invalid an error is returned.

+    **flags** [IN] -- one or more of the values from the enumeration :ref:`dpiSodaFlags<dpiSodaFlags>`, OR'ed together.

+    **savedDoc** [OUT] -- a pointer to a document reference which will be populated when this function returns successfully.
+Call the function :func:`dpiSodaDoc_release()` when the reference is no longer needed.
+This parameter can also be NULL if this information is not required.